 College Goal Wisconsin is sponsored by the Wisconsin Association for Student Financial Aid Administrators (WASFAA).
 Its purpose is to address the needs of low-income and first-generation college students who are completing and submitting the Free Application for Federal Student Aid (FAFSA).
 The Federal Government requires a FAFSA from all students seeking financial aid, including grants and loans, to attend and pay for college.

-Students who are considered to be dependent (born after January 1, 1995) should attend with a parent or guardian, if possible.
+Students who are considered to be dependent (born before January 1, 1999) should attend with a parent or guardian, if possible.

 What to Bring

 You will need the following items to complete your 2022-23 Free Application for Federal Student Aid (FAFSA).
 If you are considered a dependent student for financial aid purposes, you will also need these items for your parent(s).

 - 2020 untaxed income records, such as child support or veteran’s non-education benefits